10 Mass Wasting

 1925 Gros Ventre, Wyoming: On June 23, 1925 a 38 million cubic yard translational rock slide occurred next to the Gros Ventre River (pronounced “grow vont”) near Jackson Hole, Wyoming.
 The rock slide consisted of large boulders that dammed the Gros Ventre River and ran up the opposite side of the valley several hundred vertical feet.
 The dammed river created Slide Lake and two years later in 1927 lake levels rose high enough to destabilize the dam.
 The dam failed and caused a catastrophic flood that killed six people in the small downstream community of Kelly, WY .

 The cause of the rock slide was a combination of three factors: 1) heavy rains and rapidly melting snow that saturated the Tensleep Sandstone, causing the underlying Amsden Shale to lose its shear strength, 2) the Gros Ventre River had cut through the sandstone creating an oversteepened slope, and 3) soil on top of the mountain became saturated with water due to poor drainage .
-The bedding planes between the Tensleep Sandstone and Amsden Shale were parallel with the surface and an earthquake may have been the trigger.
+The bedding planes between the Tensleep Sandstone and Amsden Shale were parallel with the slope surface and an earthquake may have been the trigger.

 2014 Oso Landslide, Washington: On March 22, 2014, a landslide of 10 million cubic yards traveled nearly a mile at 40 miles per hour, dammed the North Fork of the Stillaguamish River, covered 40 homes, and killed 43 people in the Steelhead Haven community near Oso, Washington.
 This volume of material is equivalent to 600 football fields covered in 10 feet of material.
 The winter of 2014-2015 was unusually wet with almost double the average amount of precipitation.
 The location of the slide was an active area with many slides throughout the Stillaguamish River Valley but previous slides had been small in size .

 Markagunt Gravity Slide: 21-22 million years ago, more than 1700 cubic kilometers of material was displaced in what is thought to be one relatively fast event .
-This is one of the biggest land-based landslide yet discovered in the geologic record.
-Evidence for this slide includes a basal breccia, pseudotachylytes (glass created from friction heat), slip surfaces (similar to faults), and clastic dikes).
+This is one of the biggest land-based landslides yet discovered in the geologic record.
+Evidence for this slide includes a basal breccia, pseudotachylytes (glass created from friction heat), slip surfaces (similar to faults), and clastic dikes.
 The landslide is thought to encompass an area the size of Rhode Island and extends from near Cedar City, Utah to Panguitch, Utah.
-This landslide was likely the result of material on the side of a growing laccolith being triggered by a eruption-related earthquake.
+This landslide was likely the result of material on the side of a growing laccolith being triggered by an eruption-related earthquake.

-1983 Thistle Slide: Starting in April of 1983 and continuing into May of that year, a slow moving slide traveled 1,000 feet downhill and blocked Spanish Fork Canyon with an earth flow 200 feet high.
+1983 Thistle Slide: Starting in April of 1983 and continuing into May of that year, a slow moving slide traveled 1,000 feet downhill and blocked Spanish Fork Canyon with an earth flow dam 200 feet high.
 This caused disastrous flooding upstream in the Soldier Creek and Thistle Creek Valleys, submerging the town of Thistle.
 As part of the emergency response a spillway was constructed to prevent the newly formed lake from breaching the dam.
-Later a tunnel was constructed to drain the lake and currently the river flows continues to flow through this tunnel.
+Later a tunnel was constructed to drain the lake and currently the river continues to flow through this tunnel.
 The rail line and Utah State Highway 6 had to be relocated at a cost of more than $200 million .

 2013 Rockville Rock Fall:

 Rockville, Utah is a small community near the entrance to Zion National Park.
-In December of 2013, 2,700 tons of of blocky Shinarump Conglomerate fell from the Rockville Bench cliff, landed on the steep 35-degree slope below, and shattered into several large pieces that continued downslope at a high speed.
+In December of 2013, 2,700 tons of blocky Shinarump Conglomerate fell from the Rockville Bench cliff, landed on the steep 35-degree slope below, and shattered into several large pieces that continued downslope at a high speed.
 These boulders completely destroyed a house located 375 feet below the cliff and killed two people inside the home.
-As can be seen in the figure (Figure), there have been other rock falls in the area, including the site of this catastrophic event .
+As can be seen in the figure to the right, there have been other rock falls in the area, including the site of this catastrophic event .

 Reports from residents suggested that ground cracks had been seen near the top of the slope at least a year prior to the catastrophic movement.The presence of easily-drained sands and gravels overlying more impermeable clays weathered from volcanic ash, along with recent regrading of the slope, may have been contributing causes of this slide.
-Local heavy rains may have provided the trigger.
-In the two years after the landslide the slope has been partially regraded to increase its stability.
+Local heavy rains seem to have provided the trigger.
+In the two years after the landslide, the slope has been partially regraded to increase its stability.
 Unfortunately, in January 2017, parts of the slope have shown reactivation movement.
 Similarly, in 1996 residents in a nearby subdivision started reporting distress to their homes.
 This distress continued until 2012 when 18 homes became uninhabitable due to extensive damage and were removed.
 A geologic park was constructed in the now vacant area.